borjkhani/RGC_Neuroprotection/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

-## Acknowledgments

-We thank the International Centre for Translational Eye Research (ICTER) for computational resources and support.

 ---